knutsoned/bevy_lazy_signals/README.md

 - How to best prevent infinite loops?
 - Should effects have variants for non-exclusive and no world access?
+- Should effects have a way to be scheduled easily as async tasks?
+- During initialization, should computed and effect contexts actually evaluate?

+## TODO

+- Testing
+- Error handling and general resiliency
+- I need someone to just review every line because I am a total n00b
+- Long-running events (prevent retrigger if still running from last time)
+- More examples, including some integrating LazySignals with popular Bevy projects such as bevy_dioxus, bevy_mod_picking, bevy_mod_scripting, bevy_reactor, haalka, polako, etc.
+- Pick UI toolkit and do the [Ten Challenges](https://github.com/bevyengine/bevy/discussions/11100)
+- Possibly starting with bevy-lunex
+- Would aery be useful as a potential dep?

 ## General Usage